Greycastle/seoranking/readme.md

 [SerpApi](https://serpapi.com/) is one service that scrapes Google and they take the blame for this.
 [Google hasn't taken any legal actions](https://dataforseo.com/blog/is-scraping-google-serps-legal) for companies scraping them but it is against their ToS.

+Scraping google like this will sooner or later hit their rate limit and start returning 429 Too many requests.
+To avoid this but still keep cost down, when this happens, I fall back and use [https://scrape.do/](https://scrape.do/) as a proxy.
+As an improvement, I could add an exponential falloff or so until when I go back and use my own service but for now, I'll just try scraping on my own first and if it fails, fall back to using the proxy.

 ## Roadmap

 - Add choice of country/language to run the query in